- 🤝 Ensure close collaboration between the team and product owner

-Smart strategy is everything.
-This is why the discovery phase with strategic research comes at the first place when exploring the possibilities of building a web application or a digital business tool.
+A smart strategy is everything.
+This is why the discovery phase with strategic research comes in the first place when exploring the possibilities of building a web application or a digital business tool.
 What things to keep in mind and what steps to take?

-Set up a close collaboration between team and idea owner
+🤝 Ensure close collaboration between the team and product owner

-Clients/ idea owners/ serial entrepreneurs often come up with brilliant suggestions about wanted applications or business tools.
-But jumping into spec-ing the ideas with dev team, or compiling a list of features would be a wrong direction.
-Transparent message about that is a key for the right development process.
-It’s the research and analysis of the conjuncture, audience, user models and alternative tools, which should take place.
-Tight cooperation between both parties is crucial in such a brain-work, because results obtained in synergy can lead to better insights than just a regular discussion or an ordinary brainstorming.
+Idea/product owner (client) often comes up with brilliant suggestions about wanted applications or business tools.
+It’s true you know your domain best and can outline the needs that the application should address.
+But jumping into documenting the requirements specification, or making a list of features would be a wrong direction.
+A transparent message about that is key for the right development process.
+It’s the research and analysis of the conjuncture, audience, user models, and alternative tools, which should take place.
+Tight cooperation between both parties is crucial in such a brain-work because results obtained in synergy can lead to better insights than just a regular discussion or an ordinary brainstorming.

-As mentioned, application is aimed on becoming a part of users’ lives.
-Application’s mission would be to provide some solution and positive emotions.
+As mentioned, the application is aimed at becoming a part of users’ lives.
+The application’s mission would be to provide some solution and positive emotions.
 To determine ways of reaching this goal user scenarios are formed.
 They serve as a description of the life cases or business cases in which the application would be valuable to the users.
-They give necessary and very important insights about users environment, decision drivers and minor details influencing the user journey.
+They give necessary and very important insights about users’ environment, decision drivers, and minor details influencing the user journey.
 User stories are smaller pieces taken from the scenario.
-They describe what actions user would like to take (based on existing UI/UX models present in the digital space) in order to achieve wanted result.
-These stories are short and provoke the discussion around implementation options and best technical solution that app development team can provide.
+They describe what actions users would like to take (based on existing UI/UX models present in the digital space) in order to achieve the wanted result.
+These stories are short and provoke discussion around implementation options and the best technical solution that the app development team can provide.

 When you gathered strategic information it’s still not the right time to start development.
 Because it can resemble a puzzling game.
 You have tiny puzzles and trying to match them now would be a costly move.